GeoTecINIT/nativescript-task-dispatcher/README.md

 ## Acknowledgements

 The development of this plugin has been made possible thanks to the Spanish Government.
 Concretely from, Spanish Ministry of Education, Culture and Sports (grant reference FPU17/03832), and “Programa Estatal de I+D+i Orientada a los Retos de la Sociedad" (reference RTI2018-099939-BI-00).

+This project is an open-sourced excerpt coming from [SyMptOMS](http://geotec.uji.es/projects/symptoms/) project at [Geotec](http://geotec.uji.es/).
+Concretely, it has been heavily used in SyMptOMS mobile app for more than two years and contains all the lessons we have learned there.
+SyMptOMS mobile app passively tracks patient behavior through smartphone sensors and here is where the ability to accurately execute a task of the NativeScript Task Dispatcher shines.